agrawalsmart7/otphacks/README.md

 3. I tested this application on the PHP server like below `x:\> cd otp_demo_app`
   `x:\otp_demo_app\> php -S ip:port` You need to remain open until you are testing.

+4. If somehow you are not getting the OTP you may need to debug `sendotp.py` file which you may needs a some python knowledge.

  # Working Environment
  `Python 2.7/Python 3X Can be Windows, Linux`.
 In linux I didn't try but I am sure it will run.